 After acceptance into the BFA track, juniors and seniors go on to study more specialized aspects of design and technology, assist faculty and guest artists, as well as work toward a culminating senior project in a specific area of design or technical interest.

 All candidates for the BFA in Design and Technology program must demonstrate a potential for excellence through a portfolio presentation and interview, hold a minimum of a 2.8 cumulative point-hour ratio in all previous course work, and have completed participation in a minimum of one departmental production.

 Portfolio Review and Interview

 The interview portfolio should include examples of work from realized theatre productions and class projects, samples of research material, organizational paperwork, and visual production documentation.
-Portfolio may contain sketches, full-colored renderings, drafting, pattern drafts, lighting plots, lighting sections, or design paperwork.
-Work that demonstrates the candidate’s process as well as the final product is encouraged.
+A portfolio may contain sketches, full-colored renderings, drafting, pattern drafts, lighting plots, lighting sections, or design paperwork.
+Work that demonstrates the candidate’s process, as well as the final product, is encouraged.
 In addition to theatre design work, an applicant is encouraged to include any work that demonstrates creativity and design skills such as drawing, photography, sculpture, painting, and collage.
 During the freshman and sophomore years, faculty mentor prospective BFA students in the development of their portfolios.